-- 1. The competent authority of the CSD that operates the securities settlement system, the relevant authority responsible for the oversight of the securities settlement system concerned as well as the competent authorities for the supervision of trading venues and subject to their supervision and for monitoring the penalties imposed.
+- 1. The competent authority of the CSD that operates the securities settlement system, the relevant authority responsible for the oversight of the securities settlement system concerned as well as the competent authorities for the supervision of trading venues and CCPs shall be competent for ensuring that Articles 6 and 7 are applied by the institutions subject to their supervision and for monitoring the penalties imposed.
 Where necessary, the respective competent authorities shall cooperate closely.
-Member States shall inform structure on the national level. - 2.
-In order to ensure consistent, efficient and effective supervisory practices within the Union in relation to Articles 6 and 7 of this Regulation, ESMA may, in close co-operation with the members of ESCB, issue guidelines in accordance with Article 16 of Regulation (EU) No 1095/2010.
+Member States shall inform ESMA about the designated competent authorities that are part of the supervision structure on the national level. - In order to ensure consistent, efficient and effective supervisory practices within the Union in relation to Articles 6 and 7 of this Regulation, ESMA may, in close co-operation with the members of ESCB, issue guidelines in accordance with Article 16 of Regulation (EU) No 1095/2010. - 3.
+An infringement of the rules under this Title shall not affect the validity of a private contract on financial instruments or the possibility for the parties to enforce the provisions of a private contract on financial instruments.